 NEET Important PYQ & Solutions: Physics | Chemistry | Biology | NEET PYQ's (2015-24)

-An algal bloom is a sudden increase in the population of algae in an aquatic system and may result in visible changes, discolouring the water.
-Blooms can occur in fresh and saline waters and are driven by some physical, chemical, and biological factors.
+An algal bloom is a sudden increase in the population of algae in an aquatic system, often resulting in visible changes, such as water discolouration.
+This phenomenon can occur in both freshwater and saline environments and is influenced by physical, chemical, and biological factors.
+To define algal bloom, you need to understand the rapid growth of algae that can alter the characteristics of the water.

-Algal bloom is divided further into harmful and non-harmful blooms.
-Harmful algal blooms produce toxins that may have adverse effects on aquatic life, human beings, and other animals.
-Non-harmful blooms, though non-toxic, may cause environmental problems such as hypoxia, leading to a situation when oxygen is low in the water.
+An algal bloom is further classified into harmful and non-harmful blooms.
+Harmful algal blooms produce toxins that can negatively impact aquatic life, humans, and animals.
+On the other hand, non-harmful blooms, although non-toxic, can still cause environmental issues, such as hypoxia— a condition where oxygen levels in the water become dangerously low.

 The various types of algal blooms are defined as: